-&lt;sup>17 Medicare Part B and D premiums and State contributions to Part D are subtracted from the Part B and D spending displayed in the basic financial statement.
-The total 75-year present value of these subtractions is \$12.4 trillion, or 0.9 percent of GDP.
+&lt;sup>19 Medicare Part B and D premiums and State contributions to Part D are subtracted from the Part B and D spending displayed in the SLTFP.
+The total 75year present value of these subtractions is \$15.5 trillion, or 1.0 percent of GDP.

-&lt;sup>18 Christopher J. Truffer, Christian J. Wolfe, and Kathryn E. Rennie, 2016 Actuarial Report on the Financial Condition for Medicaid, Office of the Actuary, Centers for Medicare and Medicaid Services, United States Department of Health and Human Services, December 2016.
+&lt;sup>20 Christopher J. Truffer, Christian J. Wolfe, and Kathryn E. Rennie, 2017 Actuarial Report on the Financial Outlook for Medicaid, Office of the Actuary, Centers for Medicaie and Medicaid Services, U.S. Department of Health and Human Services, September 2018.
+An updated Medicaid actuarial report for 2018 had not been published in time to be included in this year's sustainability estimates.